K1297/Blockwave/README.md

 **Start the Sanity Studio server** sanity dev

 # Usage

+To use this application:

-*   sign in with ethereum wallet by clicking on the "sign in with ethereum " button.
+1. Sign in with your Ethereum wallet by clicking on the "Sign in with Ethereum" button.
-*   upload a post picture by clicking on the "post" button and selecting a picture from your local file system.
+2. Upload a post picture by clicking on the "Post" button and selecting a picture from your local file system.
-*  your post will be associated with your ethereum wallet address and in Sanity studio.
+3. Your post will be associated with your Ethereum wallet address and stored in Sanity Studio.
-*  users can browse posts , make payments to influencers and mint NFTs associated with their account for their profile pictures, create event and sell tickets in form of NFTs.
+4. Browse posts, make payments to influencers, and mint NFTs associated with your account for your profile pictures.
+5. Create events and sell tickets in the form of NFTs.

 # Smart Contract Documentation